-Any district procedures that address unwritten or informal allegations of discrimination must ensure these procedures don’t limit or deny anyone’s right to file a formal complaint.
+Any school district or charter school procedures that address unwritten or informal allegations of discrimination must ensure these procedures do not limit or deny anyone’s right to file a formal complaint.

-If your district is unable to resolve an issue informally, staff must let the complainant know about their right to file a formal complaint.
+If your school district or charter school is unable to resolve an issue informally, staff must let the complainant know about their right to file a formal complaint.

-At least once each school year, the district must let students, parents, staff, and volunteers know how the complaint process works and how to appeal a decision.
+At least once each school year, the school district or charter school must provide notice to students, parents, staff, and volunteers of how the complaint process works and how to appeal a decision.